Trams in Brisbane: "One man" trams

 Between 1929 and 1930, 9 Dreadnoughts were converted to "one-man" operation, as a cost-saving measure.
 These trams were operated with drivers only and without conductors.
 They were only used on the Rainworth and Red Hill routes.
 Passengers were required to enter the tram from the front entrance and pay the driver as they entered.
 For this reason these trams had a distinctive colour scheme which included red and white diamonds on their front aprons.
 In May 1934 one man operation was abandoned and these trams were repainted in normal colours.

 Two combination trams were also converted to one man operation for use on the Gardens route.
 The first tram was converted in 1925, the second in 1930.

 "Baby" Dreadnoughts

 Sometimes called "small centre-aisle" or "single truck saloon" cars, the 6 trams in this class were built primarily for the hilly Spring Hill route.
-They were built in two batches: the first four in 1936 were converted from 10 bench trams, the last two were built in 1943 using the underframes from 10 bench trams, making the last two trams in this class the non-bogie cars built in Australia.
+They were built in two batches: the first four in 1936 were converted from 10 bench trams, the last two were built in 1943 using the underframes from 10 bench trams, making the last two trams in this class the last non-bogie cars built in Australia.
 These trams were fitted with special sanders allowing sand to be dropped not only in front, but also behind, their wheels, in case the trams slipped backwards on the steep section of the Spring Hill line.
 They were withdrawn from service in 1958–1959, one car was preserved.